 Diet and Nutrition

-Burmese cats are playful and energetic.
-To keep up with their active lifestyle, they need plenty of protein and nutrients.
-It's always best to discuss diet options with your vet to ensure all of your cat's needs are being met.
-A high quality dry food is helpful in maintaining good oral health and can be supplemented with wet food if you prefer.
-To prevent your cat from becoming a picky eater, the National Alliance of Burmese Breeders mentions that it's important to switch brands of cat food every now and then so your feline friend doesn't become accustomed to just one kind.
+To keep up with their active lifestyle, these cats need plenty of protein and nutrients.
+It is always best to discuss diet options with your vet to ensure all of your cat's needs are being met.
+High-quality dry food is helpful in maintaining good oral health and can be supplemented with wet food if you prefer.
+To prevent your cat from becoming a picky eater, the National Alliance of Burmese Breeders suggests that it is important to switch brands of cat food every now and then so your feline friend does not become accustomed to just one kind.

 More Cat Breeds and Further Research